hanxinle/c_library/src/readme.txt

-This file for create dir src
+This file for create  src folder.